 SG Ballast, 1000W Convertible

 Get more ballast for your buck with the SG ballast, which is light on price but heavy on features.
 Experience the power of a ballast straight out of Hydrofarm’s value line.
 This ballast is built to last with a patented design that allows electrical contact to happen only when a seal is achieved.
 The SG ballast offers a compact design, to save space in the grow room, and a water-resistant seal to protect against misting and sprays.
 All SG ballasts also feature the Lock & Seal plug system, with recessed contacts to ensure safety during plug-in; a unique, circular prong pattern for secure electrical contact; and a collar that protects against accidental electrical contact.
-Choose an SG ballast for its 120V/240V capability (power cord included) or for peace of mind—the SG has been CSA certified.
+Choose an SG ballast for its 120V/240V capability (120V cord included, 240V sold separately) or for peace of mind—the SG has been CSA certified.

 - Compact design